ricmarques/moon/README.md

 ## Equilibrium

 For the market to work and have liquidity, one must be very careful with the incentives in place.
 We thought about this for a while and made a few simulations, but to be honest there's a good chance we will be doing it wrong.
-There's no dangerous place like a place packed with creative technology hackers to deconstruct a model you thought would work... on paper.
+There's no dangerous place like an hackathon packed with top technology wizards to deconstruct a model you thought would work... on paper.

 But again, this is all a big, fun and educative experiment based on principles of full decentralization and transparency, so even if we blow it, we're also pretty sure you're going to love the process and learn from it, as we will.
 Furthermore last year our voting platform was...
 Slack, [so the bar is low][33].